osprey-dcs/data-platform/doc/admin/project/dp-web-app-project.md

 It's worth pointing out that this capability if essentially what was developed in the initial web application prototype, making it a good place to start.

+So in summary, the scope of the first phase includes:
+* focus primarily on filtering the (data source x time) query axes
+* identify and incorporate tools for exploring the data sources available in the system
+* understand annotation query API and incorporate filtering by annotation data in the design, possibly with an initial implementation
+* incorporate design for operating on the filtered data set, such as exporting, adding annotations, visualizing, and initiating basic data science operations.

 ## initial ideas about approach

 * Use JavaScript/React following pattern developed for datastore prototype.